 A few pics of Bosque de Aragón:

 Bosque de Aragón differs from Chapultepec in two ways.
 First, it has a more rough-and-tumble feel than Chapultepec – at least as compared to Chapultepec’s first two sections.
 Chapultpec has perfectly-paved sidewalks; BdA has cracked asphalt and dirt pathways.
 Chapultepec has nary a trace of litter; BdA has overflowing trash barrels.
 Chapultepec has healthy trees and landscaped bushes; BdA has fallen trees and chopped timber lining several sections of trail.
 Chapultepec thrives with a mixture of locals and international tourists; BdA is very much off the well-trodden tourist trail.

-Chapultpec’s museums and castle would take several days to explore thoroughly, and La Feria is a full-day excursion in itself.
+Thorough exploration of Chapultepec’s museums and castle would take several days, and La Feria is a full-day excursion in itself.
 BdA can be thoroughly visited in just one or two very long days, but it is perhaps the better of the two parks for families with young children.
 I spent several leisurely mornings visiting Chapultepec while I was passing time between classes I taught the area, and Chapultepec will always have a warm place in my heart.
 Having said that, there’s something special about the locals-only charm of Bosque de Aragón.